NEW: President Michel Temer meets with Cabinet, promises to address economic woes

 The rise and fall of Brazil's Dilma Rousseff

 A general election is scheduled for 2018.

-Wednesday's vote marks the culmination of a contentious impeachment process that has dragged on for months.
-It's a political crisis that ordinary Brazilians could do well without as the country, which just hosted the Summer Olympics in Rio, is trying to pull itself out of recession.
+Wednesday’s vote marked the culmination of a contentious impeachment process that has dragged on for months.
+The political crisis came as Brazil hosted the Summer Olympics in Rio de Janeiro this month, while the country has also been trying to pull itself out of recession.

 While the vote to oust her from office was decisive, a motion to bar her from holding any public office for the next eight years failed.

-Sen. Lindbergh Farias of the Workers' Party made an impassioned plea against Rousseff's impeachment.
+Sen. Lindbergh Farias of Rousseff’s Workers’ Party made an impassioned plea against her impeachment.

 “This is a farce.
 This is a pretext.
 This is absolutely irrelevant.
 There are two types of senators, the one that know there was no crime of responsibility and vote against the impeachment and those that know there was no crime of responsibility and vote in favor,” he said, shouting from the Senate floor.

-Sen. Ronaldo Caiado of the Democrats argued that Rousseff should be ousted, arguing that lawmakers weren't the ones behind the impeachment process.
+Sen. Ronaldo Caiado of the Democrats argued for Rousseff’s ouster, saying that lawmakers weren’t the ones behind the impeachment process.